Shivabajelan/Perth-Restaurant-Explorer-Mapping-Insights-Analysing-Trends/README.md

   7. Clean data for interactive map visualisation is located in the Interactive_Map directory

 ### Storage of data online
-The two data sets are stored online in SQLite datasets.
+The two data sets are stored online in SQLite databases.
 I have commented out the original data loading code from a CSV file, and also the original loading to SQLite database.

 ### New Libraries
 We have used the following libraries to produce out plots that haven't been used in our course todate: